 Most just want you to have your shit together and so they hold you accountable when you don’t which gets them labeled…EXHIBIT 1A

-I am fully aware that there are many women who still use the “damsel” trope to be saved by a man financially, emotionally, and all-around…I’m not speaking to that at the moment, we all know that they need to fix their shit and stop relying on strong men to carry them to a comfortable life.
-We speak to that point often at this age.
-What doesn’t get talked about enough is men being submissive in the world of dating in a way that is not only toxic but tiring.
+I am fully aware that there are many women who still use the “damsel” trope to be saved by a man financially, emotionally, and all-around…I’m not speaking to that at the moment, if that’s how they choose to connect then I have no issues with it.
+However, we speak to that point often at this age.
+What doesn’t get talked about enough is men being overly dependent in the world of dating in a way that is not only toxic but tiring.

 Back to my Point.

 Exhibit B: Even women who don’t consider themselves dominant feel like they have to be dominant because so many men don’t know how to step up.

 We love the first feelings of things when we’re dating.
 Like a new car smell surrounding the person of interest.
 When it wears I begin to notice how many men seem to lack the most basic functions for dating and long term relationships.
 A reoccurring theme has revealed itself and made me question how women are required to be dominant in being not only the nurturer but the teacher, healer, communicator, and even sometimes sex therapist.
 We’re not the damsels…we’re the dominant and we’re exhausted.

 Now would be a good time to address the “Y’ALL WOMEN DON’T KNOW HOW TO LET A MAN LEAD”